 With customer journey mapping, you will be able to implement proactive customer service.
 You can identify the moments of satisfaction and friction in the customer experience.
 Therefore, you can plan a more effective customer service strategy.

-An example of proactive customer service is sending emails to inform customers about shipping delays.
+An example of proactive customer service is sending personalized emails to inform customers about shipping delays.

 No matter what your customer journey map looks like, these are the key elements you should include: